-Joe Pienta returns for his fifth season in Maroon & Gold in 2014-15 and first as associate head coach of the Iona College men's and women's cross country and track & field programs.
+Joe Pienta returns for his seventh season in Maroon & Gold in 2016-17 and third as associate head coach of the Iona College men's and women's cross country and track & field programs.

 A 2004 graduate of the University at Albany, Pienta earned America East All-Conference honors in both cross country and track.
 He placed sixth at the conference's cross country championship in 2002 and eighth in 2003.
 In track, Pienta earned all-conference honors in the 5,000 at the 2002 America East Indoor Meet.
 In the classroom, Pienta was consistently named to the America East Commissioner's Honor Roll and graduated Magna Cum Laude with a degree in history.